 5. Did Facebook help Trump’s campaign directly?

-In light of Cambridge Analytica’s mishandling of Facebook users’ data and troubling connections to the mysterious Palantir corporation, it’s important to know just how much involvement Facebook had.
+In light of Cambridge Analytica’s mishandling of Facebook users’ data and troubling connections to an employee from Palantir, a software company specializing in big data, it’s important to know how involved Facebook was in helping the Trump campaign:

 Senator Maria Cantwell (Washington): Did Facebook help Trump’s campaign directly?